ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/SDN.md

 ### Bridge Domains

-The **Bridge Domains** tab contains list of all bridge domains, to which tenant and context they belong to, their pcTag scope, type and list of all their subnets.
+The **Bridge Domains** tab contains a list of all bridge domains, to which tenant and context they belong to, their pcTag scope, type and list of all their subnets.

 ![Bridge Domains table](SDN/cisco/apic/CiscoApicBridgeDomains.png)

 ### Applications

-The **Applications** tab contains list of all configured applications, to which tenant they belong to and number of their endpoint groups.
+The **Applications** tab contains a list of all configured applications, to which tenant they belong to and number of their endpoint groups.

 By selecting a number in the `Endpoint groups` column, you will be redirected to the **Endpoint Groups** tab with a filter applied to show all endpoint groups belonging to this application.